dai-shi/waku/README.md

 ## Rendering

-While there's a bit of a learning curve to modern React rendering, it introduces powerful new patterns of composability that are only possible with the advent of React [server components](https://github.com/reactjs/rfcs/blob/main/text/0188-server-components.md).
+While there's a bit of a learning curve to modern React rendering, it introduces powerful new patterns of full-stack composability that are only possible with the advent of [server components](https://github.com/reactjs/rfcs/blob/main/text/0188-server-components.md).

 So please don't be intimidated by the `'use client'` directive!
 Once you get the hang of it, you'll appreciate how awesome it is to flexibly move server-client boundaries with a single line of code as your full-stack React codebase evolves over time.
+It's way simpler than maintaining separate codebases for your backend and frontend.

 And please don't fret about client components!
-Even if you only lightly optimize towards server components, your client bundle size will be smaller than traditional React frameworks, which are 100% client components.
+Even if you only lightly optimize towards server components, your client bundle size will be smaller than traditional React frameworks, which are always 100% client components.

 > Future versions of Waku may provide additional opt-in APIs to abstract some of the complexity away for an improved developer experience.

-#### Overview

-Each layout and page in Waku is composed of a React component heirarchy.

-It begins with a server component at the top of the tree.
-Then at points down the heirarchy, you'll eventually import a component that needs client component APIs.
-Mark this file with a `'use client'` directive at the top.
-When imported into a server component, it will create a server-client boundary.
-Below this point all imported components are hydrated and will run in the browser as well.

-Server components can still be rendered below this boundary, but only via composition (e.g., `children` props).

 #### Server components